-Designed after the classic New England Crosby Cat designed boats, The Selina II was built in 1926 at Sweets Shipyard in Greenport, NY.
-At 41'6" overall length and 16' beam.
-She is the largest of the surviving vintage catboats.
-She is gaff-rigged, with a 48' mast and a 35' boom.
+Designed after the classic New England Crosby Cat designed boats, the Selina II was built in 1926 at Sweets Shipyard in Greenport, NY.
+At 41'6" overall length she is the largest of the surviving vintage catboats.
+Her 16' beam makes her incredibly roomy and stable, the ultimate in sailing comfort.

-In 1976, Selina II was among 90 US ships invited to participate in the Parade of Operation Sail in New York Harbor on the July 4th Bicentennial celebration.
+1976, Selina II was among 90 US ships invited to participate in the Parade of Operation Sail in New York Harbor on the July 4th Bicentennial celebration.
 Since then she has been in the New York Harbor Festival in 1977, Boston's 350th anniversary in 1980, Norfolk, VA's Portfest in 1983, the Parade Of Ships in celebration of the Constitution's 200th anniversary in 1986, Albany's Portfest in 1989, Columbus's famous voyage parades in 1992, and OP Sail 2000 in New York and Boston.

 Her ship's complement has included children, grandchildren, and great grandchildren of her original owners.
-After seventy-five years of plying the waters of Long Island, the Selina II came to her new home on the Eastern Shore of the Chesapeake Bay.
-She sails in and around the St. Michaels area of the Eastern Shore.
-Raised on and around the Selina II, her current Coast Guard Licensed Captain, Iris Clarke is a grand daughter of her original owners.
+After seventy-five years of plying the waters of Long Island, the Selina II came to her new home on the Eastern Shore of the Chesapeake Bay in 2001.
+She sails in and around the Miles River area of the Eastern Shore from her berth in St. Michaels MD, offering Chesapeake Bay Charters like day sails, romantic sunset champagne cruises, and specialties like engagements & elopements.